theCreedo/jekyll-now/about.md

 ### More Information

 Greetings!

-I am a junior CS student, a UTCS blogger, and an aspiring entrepreneur.
-I am always very passionate about learning new things, and thrive in the hackathon environment as a back-end developer and manager.
-I hope to become a very influential person through writing, programming, and teaching, and I'm always looking for opportunities to make an impact for everyone, while having a little bit of fun with memes along the way.
+Welcome to my personal blog :)

+I am a junior CS student, a hackathon enthusiast, an aspiring entrepreneur, and a blogger (both personally and for UTCS).

+My vision is to invest into people who will transform the world by leading boldly, programming communicatively, and writing insightful posts that inspire peers and internet passers alike.
+Currently, I thrive on building ideas and working on projects that impact my city, community, and church.
+I’m always open to learning new things and constantly looking for opportunities to hear about other's life stories. (hmu if you're free)

+Thanks for stopping by and checking out my blog.
+Hope to hear from you soon!

 Passions: Jesus, Software Development, Hackathons, Reading Blogs, Manga, Newsletters, Food